Breast Lumps & Bumps

 A hard lump in the breast with redness over it could mean you have a deep infection called a breast abscess (sometimes called Mastitis), especially if you also have breast pain and a fever.
 Although a breast abscess is usually a complication of breastfeeding, other things can cause breast infections, such as shaving, tweezing, or plucking hairs around the nipple area; sexual play that causes trauma; or getting a cut on the breast.
 Abscesses can also occur if a duct becomes blocked during breast development, or from bacteria getting into the nipple.
 It's best to try to prevent a breast infection by avoiding things that could cause trauma or cuts to your breast(s).
 If you're breastfeeding, keep your nipples clean and dry.

-If you think you or a friend might have a breast abscess, don't wait!
+If you think you might have a breast abscess, don't wait!
 Make an appointment to see your HCP and start antibiotics right away.

 What if I have a bump on my breast(s) from a sports injury or fall?